kupferlauncher/kupfer/Documentation/Manpage.rst

 --debug         Enable more verbose output that can help understanding
                 the program's operation.

+--list-plugins  List all installed plugins by their identifier, version
+                and description.

 The following are options for internal use

 --exec-helper=HELPER    Run plugin helper program, which should be the